encima/JTOS/README.md

 ## Notes

-This does **no** authentication or validation, it just blindly trusts the tests?
+This does **no** authentication or validation, it just blindly trusts the tests.

 Do not run on production unless you are comfortable with it in your test environment first